 Once you have a topic that you want to do, such as stress, survival, diabetes, marketing, and so on, you’ll want to map out your launch.
 Some people feel nervous about doing a funnel, which means you have a front end product and an upsell.

-They want to dip their toe in the water and start out with a front end only.
+They want to dip their toe in the water and start out with only a front-end offer.
 There are several problems with that.
 First, you’re missing out on money.
 Second, your buyers like getting the opportunity to add on an extra deal (remember, they need tons of content).

 And third, your affiliates won’t want to promote if the commission they’re going to receive is too small.
-So if you launch a $17 bundle as a front end only, they only stand to earn $8.50 per sale.
+So if you launch a $17 bundle as a front-end only offer, they only stand to earn $8.50 per sale.

-However, if you create a funnel where you have the $17 front end plus a $27 one time offer upgrade and a second upgrade offer worth $47, now they can earn over $45 per sale.
+However, if you create a funnel where you have the $17 front-end offer plus a $27 one time offer upgrade and a second upgrade offer worth $47, now they can earn over $45 per sale.

 That’s a much better incentive for affiliates.
 So make sure you set your nerves aside and go all in if you’re going to attempt to launch a business in this model.
 You want to do your very best right out of the gate.